 Ambrose Burnside was born on May 23, 1824, near Liberty, Indiana.
 He was the son of Quaker parents, Edghill Burnside and Pamela Brown Burnside.
 Burnside obtained an appointment to the United States Military Academy in 1843, and he graduated in 1847.
 Following graduation, Burnside served in Mexico toward the end of the Mexican-American War, followed by service in the American West.
 In 1852, Burnside was appointed to the command of Fort Adams in Newport, Rhode Island.
 On April 27, of the same year, he married Mary Richmond Bishop, of Providence, Rhode Island.
 In 1853, Burnside resigned his commission in the United States Army to focus his attention on the manufacture of the Burnside carbine rifle.
 When his industrial efforts failed, financial difficulties forced Burnside to relocate to Illinois, where he worked for his fellow West Point cadet and future commanding officer, George B. McClellan, at the Illinois Central Railroad.

-Burnside's command was short-lived.
-Due to a disastrous defeat at the Battle of Fredericksburg (December 11-15, 1862), and the failed offensive known as the Mud March in January 1863, Lincoln reassigned Burnside to the Department of the Ohio on March 16, 1863.
-While in Ohio, Burnside issued his controversial General Order Number 38, on April 13, 1863, making it a crime to express public opposition to the war.
+Burnside arrived in the Queen City on March 24 and issued General Order No. 27 (Department of the Ohio) taking command the next day.
+While in Ohio, Burnside issued his controversial General Order Numbers 38 (Department of the Ohio), on April 13, 1863, making it a crime to express public opposition to the war.
 On May 5, 1863, Burnside had former Ohio congressman and Peace Democrat, Clement Vallandigham, arrested for violating General Order Number 38 during a speech delivered at Mount Vernon, Ohio, on May 1.
 Subsequently, Burnside had Vallandigham tried in a military court, despite the fact that he was a civilian.

-On the battlefield, Burnside conducted a successful campaign in Tennessee during the autumn of 1863.
-He was ordered back to the Eastern Theater on April 25, 1864, and he participated in the battles of the Wilderness (May 5 - 7, 1864), Spotsylvania Court House (May 8-21, 1864), North Anna (May 23-26, 1864), and Cold Harbor (May 31-June 12, 1864), as well as the Siege of Petersburg (June 9, 1864-March 25, 1865).
+Burnside was ordered back to the Eastern Theater on April 25, 1864, and he participated in the battles of the Wilderness (May 5 - 7, 1864), Spotsylvania Court House (May 8-21, 1864), North Anna (May 23-26, 1864), and Cold Harbor (May 31-June 12, 1864), as well as the Siege of Petersburg (June 9, 1864-March 25, 1865).
 During the Siege of Petersburg, Burnside commanded the ill-fated Battle of the Crater (July 30, 1864), prompting General Ulysses S. Grant to relieve Burnside of his command and send him on leave.
 On April 15, 1865, Burnside resigned from the army.

 Following the Civil War, Burnside was the director of several railroad companies, and on April 4, 1866, he was elected as Governor of Maryland, serving three one-year terms.
 From 1871 to 1872, Burnside was commander-in-chief of the Grand Army of the Republic veterans' association.
 In 1871, he was chosen as the first president of the National Rifle Association.
 On March 5, 1875, Burnside began the first of two-terms as a United States Senator from Rhode Island, serving until his death in 1881.
 Ambrose Everett Burnside died from heart disease on September 13, 1881, in Bristol, Rhode Island.
 He is buried in Swan Point Cemetery in Providence, Rhode Island.